 - Toss the butternut squash in a large bowl with the chili powder, curry powder, and turmeric, and set aside.1 pound butternut squash, 1 teaspoon chili powder, 1 teaspoon curry powder, ½ teaspoon turmeric

-- Heat up a big drizzle of oil in a large cast iron pan or saucepan, then cook the garlic and ginger together for a couple of minutes.
+- Heat up a big drizzle of oil in a really large pan or saucepan, then cook the garlic and ginger together for a couple of minutes.
 Add the chicken and cook for another two minutes or so or until white.6 cloves garlic, 2 inches fresh ginger, 2 pounds chicken thighs

 - Add the coconut milk, then stir in the peanut butter, Thai curry paste and honey.
 Then add the tomatoes and butternut squash/spices.14 ounces coconut milk, 3 tablespoons peanut butter, 3 tablespoons Thai red curry paste, 1 tablespoon honey, 28 ounces chopped tomatoes, 1 pound butternut squash